 The audio response, according to Knoll, is full-frequency stereo (A2DP), so I ripped several CDs, including pop classics from the likes of the Eurythmics and Bruce Springsteen.
 I wanted to see if the “sound” differed when streaming versus playing digital files contained on a USB drive.
 This test was far from scientific, but I couldn’t hear any difference when streaming “Sweet Dreams”, for example, versus playing it off the drive.

 I also tried to foil the Bluetooth streaming by moving around my apartment while it played through the speakers.
 But I never lost the signal, except the one time I walked out the front door and turned a corner around the hallway — the sound cut out once I had attained a distance of about 50+ feet.
 Returning to my apartment, the audio resumed.

 There was no hiss or humming to indicate interference during the time I spent using the DC7BT to stream music.
 It just worked.
 And since the DC7BT was always on, it also automatically paired itself with the iPhone whenever I came in range so all I had to do was select it from the audio output choices when I wanted to stream music to the Yamaha.

-Bottom line: knoll’s DC7BT Bluetooth Docking Station/Receiver is designed to receive streaming high resolution audio and transfer same to an audio receiver (or any compatible audio reception device) in an efficient manner that doesn’t require any maintenance. $99.00 retail doesn’t just buy a Bluetooth add-on but simplicity of operation as well.
+Bottom line: knoll’s DC7BT Bluetooth Docking Station/Receiver is designed to receive streaming high-resolution audio and transfer the same to an audio receiver (or any compatible audio reception device) in an efficient manner that doesn’t require any maintenance. $99.00 retail doesn’t just buy a Bluetooth add-on but simplicity of operation as well.